The Four Things To Know To Keep Your Relationship Alive

 2. Spark Playful Curiosity.

-Once you’re on board with being proactive about your relationship – you can start doing things to freshen up your bond.
+Once you're bored with being proactive about your relationship – you can start doing things to freshen up your bond.
 You can surprise each other, reminisce about fun memories, and try something new in or out of the bedroom.
 These things are great for many reasons; the biggest one is going from zero sex drive to a lot of sex drive.
-By involving your brain, you’ll spark playful curiosity and intimacy; remember, your brain is where sex begins.
+By involving your brain, you'll have playful curiosity and intimacy; remember, your brain is where sex begins.

-If you’re looking for a resource on getting the spark going, check out this 1996 research experiment where partners in relationships asked each other different questions to rekindle the connection and love they once had.
+If you're looking for a resource to get the spark going, check out this 1996 research experiment.
+In it, partners in relationships ask each other different questions to rekindle the connection and love they once had.

 The questions range from simple to vulnerable, including: